Duality

 Duality is widely used in machine learning and statistical learning theory.

-the dual formulation is often preferred over the primal because it enables the
+the dual formulation is essential because it enables the kernel trick,

 regularization methods

 computationally efficient optimization algorithms.
-More broadly, many deep learning
+More broadly, many adversarial and

 Lipschitz Continuity